 Related: 7 Best Joint Supplements for Dogs

-We discuss some of the best food options available in this article, so be sure to review it before you start shopping.
+We discuss some of the best food dog foods for huskies, so be sure to review it before you start shopping.

 However, you will want to discuss food selection with your vet while your puppy is still growing.
 This is because large-breed puppies require different things from their dog food than small and medium-sized dogs do.
 However, not all Husky-Retriever mixes will end up being large dogs, so foods designed for large-breed puppies aren’t always appropriate.